laurencelundblade/QCBOR/README.md

 can be saved just by not calling any functions that encode floating-point numbers.

+### #define USEFULBUF_DISABLE_ALL_FLOAT

+This eliminates floating point support completely (along with related function headers).
+This is useful if the compiler options deny the usage of floating point operations completely, and the usage soft floating point ABI is not possible.

 ### Compiler options

 Compilers support a number of options that control